 Ms. Olamiju participated in SMDEP at Yale School of Medicine in 2012.
 She graduated from Columbia University in 2015 with a bachelor’s degree in Race & Ethnicity Studies with a focus on health disparities.

-Today, Ms. Olamiju is a 2nd year medical student at Yale School of Medicine.
+Today, Ms. Olamiju is a medical student at Yale School of Medicine in the class of 2021.

 How did SMDEP influence you?